A rap album

 I was sitting with Brian in the studio as his crew ascended to fame, but also I was with Brian and his friends as Laquan McDonald’s killer was acquitted, and as the institutions in our country were finally beginning to wake up to systemic racism.
 Beyond that, I spent a year and a half hanging out daily with Brian and his friends as he lived his life one foot in the streets, one foot in the studio.
 One hand writing music, one hand on a gun.

 It’s pretty impossible to do a good job at summing anything like this up in a short read, but I’m infinitely thankful for the creative experience of diving in to rap music head first, and for the time I got to spend getting to know Brian and his world.
-I co-produced a song with producer Boi-1da, and I made a beat that Chance the Rapper got on, but I also came to understand in a small way this world that as a white guy who grew up in the wealthy suburbs of the Bay Area I never had any opportunity to get close to.
+I co-produced a song with producer Boi-1da, and I made a beat that Chance the Rapper got on, but I also came to understand (in an admittedly very small way) Brian's world - a world that for me as a white guy growing up in a middle class suburb in California I never had any opportunity to get close to at all.

 Two of my favorite songs on the album came out of my reflections at the piano over the year I was with Brian.
 I made hundreds of beats over the year, and only a few made it on the album.
 It’s a strange coincidence (or not?) that two of the beats that made the album and grew to have such meaning started with me sitting at the piano trying to make sense of things, and in the studio with Brian they grew: